naemon/naemon.github.io/documentation/usersguide/livestatus.md

 ```

 Sorts the result set by the specified column in the given direction.
 Multiple
 Sort lines can be added.
-First sort line takes precedance.
+First sort line takes precedence.

 Example: